abdullah2891/solar_energy_calculator/README.md

 Limitations and assumptions:
 ------------
 - The array is assumed to be static (non-tracking) and pointed and tilted based on the values given in the [downloaded NREL data](#nrel_data).
 An active-tracing or manual re-tilted array can be expected to extract more energy over time.
 - The model is entirely based in simple power balancing.
-Losses due DC-DC conversion, transmission loss or power inversion are modeled with an efficiency coefficient on the panel side, and not currently modelled between the battery and the loads.
+Losses due DC-DC conversion, transmission loss or power inversion are modeled with an efficiency coefficient on the panel side, and not currently modeled between the battery and the loads.
 For now, DC-DC losses between the battery and the load should be taken account by increasing the load power specifications.
 - Related: a full battery charge/discharge curve isn't simulated in the state-of-charge integration.
 The SOC calculation does not take into account charge/discharge rate limitations or dynamics based on a specific battery chemistry.
 - The state of charge computed is NOT a percent of a nominal amp-hour rating (the usual definition of SOC), but of the user-set watt-hour value.
 - In a real-world setting, your effective solar line-of-sight may be limited due to objects on the horizon (trees, other structures, etc.) The NREL data, to my best understanding, is based on an assumption of unobstructed line-of-sight, which may not be the case especially at the very beginning and very end of the day where solar illumination is transitioning.
 However, I have included options for hard cut-off times to be set to model a real-world situation (see examples below).